mrkmarron/BosqueLanguage/README.md

 ```
 > node bin\runtimes\symtest\symtest.js -m division.bsq
 ```
-Will report that an error is possible when `x == 0` and `y == 0`.
+Will report that an error is possible when `op == "negate"` and `arg2 == none`.
+Note that the tester was aware of the precondition `requires _ops.has(op)` and so did not generate any *spurious* failing test inputs (such as `op=""`).

-By un-commenting the requires line the tester will assume that the required condition is always satisfied and re-running the tester will now report that the code has been verified up to the bound.
+Un-commenting the second requires line tells the tester that this, and similar errors are excluded by the API definition, and re-running the tester will now report that the code has been verified up to the bound.

+Note: we recommend specifying preconditions as always checked, `requires#release`, on entrypoint functions to ensure that these externally exposed API endpdoints are not misused.

+More details on this symbolic checker can be found in the [readme](./ref_impl/src/runtimes/symtest/README.md).

 **Ahead-of-Time Compilation**

-Bosque supports the generation of standalone command-line executables via the `ExeGen` tool.
-Details on this tool can be found in the [readme](./ref_impl/src/runtimes/exegen/README.md).
+To provide the best performance Bosque supports the generation of standalone command-line executables via the `ExeGen` tool.
+This tool, and the design of the Bosque runtime, are designed to provide:

+1. Fast cold start response time by precompiling startup logic directly into constant values whenever possible and minimizing the number of operations required to start handling user input.
+2. Stable execution behavior over time and possible inputs.
+    - The GC is a novel reference counting with eager free implementation to minimize memory footprint and prevent any indeterminate GC jitter.
+    - The runtime itself uses sorted container implementations for Sets/Maps so that the variance between average and worst case costs of operations is minimized and to protect against pathological behaviors (like extreme hash-code collisions).
+3. Safe recursion is available with the [TODO] flag.
+This compiles recursive functions into a CPS form that uses constant stack space, eliminating any possible Out-of-Stack issues, and allows us to preserve the full call-stack in all debug builds.

 A simple example use is to create a file called "max.bsq" with the following code:
 ```